We need to teach our children, especially our sons, that dominance and coercion in relationships, especially when it comes to sex, are NOT manly.

 What you can do:

 You have the opportunity to teach your child about safety and respect in relationships.
 When you have conversations about healthy sexuality, talk about more than just biological differences between men and women and the mechanics of sexual intercourse.
 Discuss things like healthy intimacy and consent.
 We need to teach our children, especially our sons, that dominance and coercion in relationships, especially when it comes to sex, are not manly.
 The idea of sexual conquest as masculine is a message that might be reinforced over and over by peers and by media, so it will take work to counteract this message.
-At Defend Innocence, we talk a lot about preventing sexual abuse.
+At Saprea, we talk a lot about preventing sexual abuse.
 One way is through teaching our kids to approach relationships with empathy and respect.

 Sexual abuse of boys